magronp/spectrogram-inversion/README.md

-#  Phase recovery with Bregman divergences for audio source separation
+#  Spectrogram inversion algorithms for audio source separation

 This repository contains the code for reproducing the experiments in our paper entitled [Phase recovery with the Bregman divergence for audio source separation](https://arxiv.org/abs/2010.10255), published at the IEEE International Conference on Audio, Speech and Signal Processing (ICASSP) 2021.